anbuselvidemo/KUBEDEMO/README.md

 - Update the docker image name in deployment.yaml

 Create a multi branch pipeline in Jenkins and configure your github url.
-A push to Github will now trigger a build and push the new version of the app to docker hub from where it can be deployed using the Kubernetes manifest.
+A push/commit to Github will trigger a build and push the new version of the app to docker hub.

 # NOTE
 The demo app reads the github hash and shares it.
 In an actual application, the Githash details and Build Version can be pushed to a changelog/artifactory and that can be used to show the details on the healthcheck url